tent/tent.io/content/blog/tent-roadmap.md

 ### Backwards Compatibility

 Tent profiles include information on which versions of Tent they are running and endpoints for each.
 This allows users to run different Tent servers for different Tent versions if necessary.
-However, most of the features on the current roadmap are only additions and therefor directly backwards compatible.
+However, most of the features on the current roadmap are only additions and therefore directly backwards compatible.

 ### Governance

 Tent is an open protocol and all open source software released by Tent.io is published under the MIT license.
-The docs and spec itself use teh same copyrigth notice as the [IETF](http://ietf.org/) uses on the [HTTP spec](https://tools.ietf.org/html/rfc2616).
-We are committed to governing Tent in a similar way to prevent fragmentation, ensure clear use of Tent-releated terms and branding, and keep Tent free and open.
+The docs and spec itself use the same copyright notice as the [IETF](http://ietf.org/) uses on the [HTTP spec](https://tools.ietf.org/html/rfc2616).
+We are committed to governing Tent in a similar way to prevent fragmentation, ensure clear use of Tent-related terms and branding, and keep Tent free and open.
 Tent will remain a benevolent dictatorship until at least the release of v1.0.
 This structure will dramatically speed development and help Tent reach its fullest potential.
 Community feedback and feature requests are greatly appreciated on Tent, [Github](https://github.com/tent/tent.io), and [email](mailto:contact@tent.io).

 ### Contributions